carla58-58/FinanceApp/README.md

 - **ASP.NET Core** – Robust framework for building scalable web applications
 - **C#** – Main programming language for backend logic
-- **SQL Server** – Relational database for secure, reliable data storage
+- **SQLite** – Lightweight, file-based database for reliable data storage
 - **Bootstrap** – Responsive front-end framework for user-friendly UI
 - **Chart.js** – JavaScript library for creating interactive and visually appealing charts and graphs in the browser, ideal for displaying expense analytics and trends